-I was born and raised in Fairfax County.
-I graduated from Fairfax High School and then from Virginia Tech.
-I attended the University of Baltimore, School of Law and graduated in 2010 with the degree of Juris Doctor, manga cum laude.
+George was born and raised in Fairfax County.
+He graduated from Fairfax High School and then from Virginia Tech.
+After working as a bail bondsman and then as a deputy clerk for a criminal court, he attended the University of Baltimore, School of Law.
+He graduated in 2010 with the degree of Juris Doctor, manga cum laude.

-I spent 9 years in the Fairfax Commonwealth's Attorney's Office as a Prosecutor.
-When I left the office to open my own practice I was a Senior Assistant Commonwealth's Attorney.
-Over the years I handled thousands of cases and tried over 50 jury trials and hundreds of bench trials (judge without a jury).
-I dealt with cases involving family members, juveniles, adults, even companies charged with a crime.
-I specialized in Sexual Assault prosecutions, but also prosecuted Drug Offenses, Violent Crimes including Murder & Manslaughter, Arson, DUI, and Property and Financial Crimes.
+He spent 9 years in the Fairfax County Commonwealth's Attorney's Office as a Prosecutor.
+When George left the office to open his own practice he was a Senior Assistant Commonwealth's Attorney.
+Over the years he handled thousands of cases and tried over 50 jury trials and hundreds of bench trials (judge without a jury).
+George dealt with cases involving family members, juveniles, adults, even companies charged with a crime.
+He specialized in Sexual Assault prosecutions with both adult and child victims, but also prosecuted Drug Offenses, Violent Crimes including Murder & Manslaughter, Arson, DUI, and Property and Financial Crimes.

-My path has been much the same as my grandfather.
-When he graduated law school he worked in the same office, the Fairfax Commonwealth's Attorney's Office.
+George's path has been much the same as his grandfather.
+When his grandfather graduated law school he worked in the same office, the Fairfax Commonwealth's Attorney's Office.
 After four years as a prosecutor he left the office for private practice.
 He spent the next 50 years representing individuals all over the Commonwealth of Virginia.
-Now I am fortunate to follow in his footsteps.
+Now George is fortunate to follow in his footsteps.

-In the trial arena, I am uniquely qualified because of the extensive experience I gained as a prosecutor appearing in every court and before every judge within Fairfax County.
-As a prosecutor my duty was to follow the law and seek justice; that is what I did for nearly a decade.
+In the trial arena, he is uniquely qualified because of the extensive experience he gained as a prosecutor appearing in every court and before every judge within Fairfax County.
+As a prosecutor George's duty was to follow the law and seek justice; that is what he did for nearly a decade.
 A lawyer in private practice has an equally important duty - to zealously represent the interests of his client.
 To do this, a lawyer must be ready to take a matter into the courtroom and engage in the battle of trial.

-Contact me today if you have a matter of legal concern.
-I would be happy to meet with you and discuss your case.
+Contact George L. Freeman, IV, today if you have a matter of legal concern.
+He will gladly meet with you to discuss your case.